The Flakiest Gluten-Free Pie Crust Recipe

 How to Make a Lattice Top Crust:

 • Lay strips across the top of the pie in one direction.
-Take a dough strip and start at one end and weave it in and out of the dough strips that are already across the dough.
+Take a dough strip and start at one end, weaving it in and out of the dough strips that are already across the dough.
 Continue with each strip until you have a woven pie crust top.

 It is easy to give your pie crust a fancy bakery look!

-1. Grab your favorite cookie cutters, and make a statement with the top crust!
+1. Grab your favorite cookie cutter and make a statement with the top crust!
 I used stars for a 4th of July pie.
 You can use any shape or size of cookie cutters.
-The full directions are in my Gluten Free Mixed Berry Pie post.
+The complete directions are in my Gluten-Free Mixed Berry Pie post.

 Storage and Freezing Tips: